 Year 3 Curriculum Music

 In Year 3 we have enjoyed learning about junk bands.
 We listened to bands like Weapons of Sound and discussed their music.
 We explored our own junk percussion and discussed the different timbres.
 We learned about pulse and rhythm.
 We practised performing different rhythms by reading graphic notation.
 We composed whole class junk music exploring different musical elements like dynamics, tempo, texture, duration, pitch and structure.
 We then worked in groups to compose our own junk music using the skills we had been taught.
-We finally composed rhythmic accompaniments to our favourite songs.
 We had a lot of fun with the junk percussion.

 Year 4 Curriculum Music